LogoOsome

 Get our free pre-incorporation checklist

 An LLC in Singapore is taxed at the corporate rate and can apply for various tax exemptions.
-For the first 3 years, there’s no tax on the first S$100,000 of profits each year.
-Singapore’s single-tier tax policy means that once corporate profit has been taxed, dividends distributed to shareholders are tax free.
+For the first three years, there's no tax on the first S$100,000 of profits each year.
+Singapore's single-tier tax policy means that once corporate profit has been taxed, distributed dividends are tax-free.

 2 Limited Liability